 Here she holds the apple in her left hand rather than her right, and the bow is different in that the loops are open and it has “tails” whereas the production version does not.
 The bench is dark instead of white, and her shoes also appear to be a dark color, at least from this black-and-white photo; perhaps her shoes were dark blue.
 It is probable that this first photo shoot utilized a prototype or artist’s proof, or perhaps some early ones were made like this.

-Elizabeth Ann was introduced in 1976 at $195 and is now retired.
+Elizabeth Ann was introduced in 1976 at $195.
 Measurements are 4” x 4” x 5”.
 According to the studio’s advertising, she was “a sister to Yankee Doodle, our colonial boy on a broomstick.”

 During the next two years (1977 and 1978) Cybis introduced four successive sculptures showing pairs of children at play.
 These are the only Cybis pieces that show more than one child.
-None of the child pieces introduced after 1976 were designed by Marylin Chorlton, who died in 1977 after an illness.
+None of the child pieces introduced after 1976 were designed by Marylin Chorlton, who died in 1977.

 Nancy and Ned (sledding) was the other 1978 issue.
 It was the most expensive of the series at $325.
 It is 7.25” high and 9.5” wide.
 I have no idea why the “sledding” was placed in parentheses; was Cybis intending to portray Nancy and Ned in other seasonal sports?
 The standard retail colorway is shown in the first photo.
 As for the blue colorway, it may have been done at a collector’s request because it was not marked A.P. and it is unlikely that Cybis would have chosen a piece at this pricepoint or of this complexity for a dealer event piece.